Patient's Query

 Welcome back to icliniq.com.

 However, remember any treatment for nasal allergies is bound to yield less than optimal results if one does not avoid exposure to dust and other allergens.
 Of particular importance is the avoidance of household dust.
-This contains a mite which acts as an allergen and is probably the most important allergen in case of perennial rhinitis.
-So regularly change curtains, pillow and bed covers, and sheets.
-Further do not enter a room for 30 minutes after cleaning.
+This contains a mite that acts as an allergen and is probably the most important allergen in the case of perennial rhinitis.
+So, regularly change curtains, pillows, bed covers, and sheets.
+Further, do not enter a room for 30 minutes after cleaning.
 Similarly, wear masks to avoid other allergens like pollen and dust.

 What to do if I accidently got Fluticasone spray in the eyes?